OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [*] onClick called.
 [*] Decrypted: I want to believe
 ```
 The hooked function outputted our decrypted string.
-Without having to dive too deep into the application code and its decryption routines, we were able to extract the secret string easily.
+Without having to dive too deep into the application code and its decryption routines, we were able to extract the secret string successfully.

 ### Binary Analysis Frameworks